-▶ Last Boot HDD Only Except for the previous boot drive, all SATA devices are disabled before the OS boot process completes.
+▶ All Sata Devices All SATA devices are functional in the operating system and during the POST. >> Last Boot HDD Only Except for the previous boot drive, all SATA devices are disabled before the OS boot process completes.
+(Default)

 This item is configurable only when Fast Boot is set to Enabled or Ultra Fast.